PreciousChicken/blog/content/posts/where-do-i-put-appimages.md

 > If you don’t want to leave them in $HOME/Downloads, then $HOME/Applications is a good choice.

-### Why not $HOME/Downloads?
+### Why not leave them in $HOME/Downloads?

 What's wrong with this?
 Can't I just leave them in *$HOME/Downloads*?
-No.  If you are anything like me *Downloads* is full of random dross that is accumulated as you browse the net, kind of like digital lint.
-Anything worth preserving gets filed, anything left in there is assumed to be delete-worthy.
+No.  If you are anything like me *Downloads* is full of random accumulated dross, kind of like digital lint.
+Anything worth preserving gets filed, anything left is assumed to be delete-worthy.
 Which admittedly gets done very infrequently, but enough that it is not a permanent storage place.

 ### So $HOME/Applications, then?

-So if this doesn't work why not create *$HOME/Applications* and use this?
-Although this makes more sense than *Downloads* it still doesn't fit.
+So why not create and use *$HOME/Applications*?
+Although this makes more sense than *Downloads*, it still doesn't fit.
 As my choice of OS is [Regolith](https://regolith-linux.org) I access applications via [Rofi](https://github.com/davatorium/rofi) - i.e. I open an application by key combination and then typing its name.
 Even if I was using stock Ubuntu then I would presumably use the dock to access application icons.
 I therefore have no need, pretty much ever, to navigate to a folder, find the right application and then double-click on it to open.
 I have even less need to do this when the folder does not contain all of my applications but only a subset of them (i.e. the ones I have installed using an AppImage) - which is the case here.
 Now my understanding of the *$HOME* folder is that it is meant to actually contain things which the user cares about and wants to interact with - otherwise we might as well put everything in *$HOME* and not bother with the rest of the filesytem.
 This [criticism has also been raised with Snap applications](https://bugs.launchpad.net/ubuntu/+source/snapd/+bug/1575053), which follows a similar delivery format.
 So why put them in a folder in *$HOME* if we are never actually going to want to access them; why don't we put them somewhere out of the way with the rest of the Linux gubbins?

 ### The answer is /opt